txthinking/nami/readme.md

 - `$HOME/.nami/bin`: When installing nami, this path is already added to your $PATH
 - `$HOME/.nami/cache`: This directory will be emptied before installing package
     - If the package can be standalone executable files:
         - The script should save only executable files to here.
-Such as [shadowsocks.tengo](https://github.com/txthinking/nami/blob/master/package/shadowsocks.tengo) or [shadowsocks.js](https://github.com/txthinking/nami/blob/master/package/shadowsocks.js)
+Such as [shadowsocks.tengo](https://github.com/txthinking/nami/blob/master/package/shadowsocks.tengo)
         > After the installation process is finished, nami will copy these files to the `$HOME/.nami/bin` directory
     - If the package is a directory:
         - The script should save the directory into here.
-Such as [go.tengo](https://github.com/txthinking/nami/blob/master/package/go.tengo) or [node.js](https://github.com/txthinking/nami/blob/master/package/node.js)
+Such as [go.tengo](https://github.com/txthinking/nami/blob/master/package/go.tengo)
         - And write the relative paths of executable files to `links` file, one path per line.
-Such as [go.tengo](https://github.com/txthinking/nami/blob/master/package/go.tengo) or [node.js](https://github.com/txthinking/nami/blob/master/package/node.js)
+Such as [go.tengo](https://github.com/txthinking/nami/blob/master/package/go.tengo)
         > After the installation process is finished, nami will copy the directory to the `$HOME/.nami/dir/` directory and will create symbolic links to the `$HOME/.nami/bin` based on `links`
     - Write version to `version` file
 - `$HOME/.nami/copied`: This is usually used if the command to be installed is running, such as [brook.tengo](https://github.com/txthinking/nami/blob/master/package/brook.tengo), you may: